Close

 things to know before visiting Italy

 Trust me – you’ll be grateful for a smaller case when you’re navigating your way to your hotel!
+Our recommendation is to opt for a suitcase that can also be carried on your back.
+Our favorites are from Cabin Max.
+The Manhattan is the best we’ve used so far, with very clever pockets and dividers and a soft shell so it’s easy to squeeze into an overhead locker.
+For the kids, we love the Mini-Max.
 And if you really can’t sacrifice that extra pair of shoes, we would always recommend taking advantage of the secure luggage storage options available in most Italian cities.
 Oh… and, of course, make sure you pack to leave enough space to bring back some souvenirs too!

 12. Be prepared for the public toilets!